lalitcap23/solana_os_project-live-/README.md

 Option A — Manual refresh
 - Periodically check each repo and update stars, contributors, and last activity.

-Option B — Automated updates( will implement)
+Option B — Automated updates( implemented )
 - Add a scheduled GitHub Actions workflow that:
   - Reads a JSON/YAML list of repos.
   - Queries the GitHub API for stars, contributors, last commit/release.